How to Harness the Obscured Power Of Dim Dreams

 The scenery is out of focus in a dim dream.
 Ask why, “What is my subconscious saying by this?”

 First, as with all dreams, write what you do remember from the dream.
-Chances are, if you’re talking about a dim dream, it will be one thing.
+Chances are, if you’re talking about a faded dream, it will be one or two things.
 You don’t have much to go on.

 They seem to center on several themes.
 If you encounter more, if you have additional suggestions for the list, please detail below in the comments section.